SkyInkLearning/Password_Hasher/README.md

 ## Purpose:

-I let chatgpt create a program with which I can get hashed versions of a username and password, together with a salt, to use for azure.

-The reason for this is that I am making a sitez to which only I am going to ever log into.
+The reason for this is that I am making a site to which only I am going to ever log into, for now.
 So im only going to have a single admin account on the site.
-Im going to add the admin credentials to azure when I deploy and wanted to have the password hashed.
+When learning more about a possible solution, I was told that I might want to hash the password that I was going to store on azure so to learn more I had chatgpt create a program with which I can get hashed versions of a word, together with a salt, to use for azure.

 ## Packages: